DanielLMA/Portfolio/README.md

 Github link: https://github.com/DanielLMA/Portfolio

-PURPOSE
+The purpose of this site was to create a means for potential employers or clients to contact me.
+A way to stay connected through social media with potential clients or colleagues.

-Create a means for potential employers or clients to contact me Stay connected through social media with potential clients or colleagues Exhibit a work history and background which also accentuates my strengths, skills and personality
+Also, it will exhibit a work history and background which also accentuates my strengths, skills and personality.

 ![](docs/sitemap.png)